MacBook fan always on

 What most users are referring to when they complain that their MacBook fan is always on is either that the fan is being too loud and/or that it is running at an unusually high spinning rate.
 The causes for either of those problems can differ, but they could also be the same.

-As we already mentioned, dust build-up is one very common reason why a MacBook’s fan may be making too much noise and/or running at higher than usual RPM (revolutions per minute).
+As we already mentioned, a possible reason as to why your MacBook fan keeps running could be dust build-up that causes the fan to make too much noise and/or run at higher than usual RPM (revolutions per minute).

 Another possible cause is if something is causing your MacBook to use its GPU (graphics card) with greater intensity than usual.
 Laptops, in general, are known for overheating much more easily compared to desktop computers, and this becomes especially apparent when their GPUs are being used at high intensity since the latter tend to emit lots of heat.